Black Friday is no longer a one-day event.

-The shopping holiday initially took place in the US the day after Thanksgiving as a one-day event.
+The shopping holiday initially took place in the US the day after Thanksgiving.
 It’s closely followed by Cyber Monday, which is when the sales would be focused online.

 However, things have changed.
 Black Friday is now a phenomenon.
 It has gained worldwide popularity in the last few years, with 95% of the UK knowing what Black Friday is.
 And it’s not really just a day anymore, either.
 Each year, loads of retailers are offering Black Friday deals earlier and earlier.
 What was once a one-day event, now takes up the better part of November.